|

 Gravestones at Koyasan.
 Photo by Dr. Gavi Greve

-Along the approach to Kobo Daishi's mausoleum at Kongobuji (Mt.
-Koya) are some 300,000 tombstones, including those of historically important figures, such as Oda Nobunaga and Takeda Shingen, both feudal warlords from the Sengoku Period (1467-1568).
+Along the approach to Kōbō Daishi's mausoleum at Kōyasan 高野山 are some thousands of tombstones, including those of historically important figures, such as Oda Nobunaga and Takeda Shingen, both feudal warlords from the Sengoku Period (1467-1568).
 The tallest tombstone is 10 meters high, and marks the grave built for the wife of Tokugawa Hidetada (1579-1632), the second Tokugawa shogun.
 See Ishidoro page for more on Koyasan (Kongobuji).

 |